ABOUT KC SCHOLARS

 KC Scholars serves a six-county area of the Kansas City region: Wyandotte and Johnson Counties in Kansas and Cass, Clay, Jackson and Platte in Missouri.
 The program is designed to serve low- and modest-income high school students who are in public, charter, and private schools and home-schooled; and adults with some college, but no degree.

-KC Scholars is comprised of three program components that provide both financial assistance and support services for low- and modest-income students and adults: Traditional, Adult Learner, and College Savings Match.
+KC Scholars is comprised of three program components that provide both financial assistance and support services for low- and modest-income students and adults: Traditional, Adult Learner, and College Savings Account/Match.

 Traditional (11th grader):

 High school 11th graders can apply for up to $10,000/year for up to five years.

 Students must enroll in college full-time beginning the fall semester immediately following high school graduation at one of the 17 colleges or universities in the KC Scholars Postsecondary Network.
 Students are also required to complete GPA and graduation requirements their senior year of high school in order to receive the scholarship the first year of college.
 The scholarship will be sent directly to the college or university of enrollment.

 To remain eligible once enrolled in college, students must meet minimum annual requirements and complete a short renewal application each year.